-- 2.422.43 The Licensing Authority will consider whether the grant of a licence or permit will result in issues of crime and disorder or exposing children or vulnerable adults to harm or of being exploited by gambling. - 2.432.44 In considering applications, the Council will particularly take into account evidence of measures, which might include: - - the procedures in place to conduct age verification checks and / or a proofof-age scheme, where premises are subject to age restrictions; - physical security features in the premises, e.g. the position of cash registers, CCTV installation; - the design and layout of the premises, including physical separation of areas and location of entrances / entry points; - door supervision and supervision of entrances / entry points and machine areas; - training given to staff appropriate to the premises; - notices or signage;

-- specific opening hours. - 2.442.45 As regards to the protection of vulnerable persons, measures such as the use of self-barring schemes, provision of information, leaflets, help line numbers for organisations such as Game Care, will be considered. - 2.452.46 The list above is neither mandatory nor exhaustive and is merely indicative of example measures. - 2.47 Appendix G contains further information on premises licences, the application process and additional documentation the Licensing Authority requires in determining the application.
+- 2.42 The Licensing Authority will consider whether the grant of a licence or permit will result in issues of crime and disorder or exposing children or vulnerable adults to harm or of being exploited by gambling. - 2.43 In considering applications, the Council will particularly take into account evidence of measures, which might include: - the procedures in place to conduct age verification checks and/or a proof-of-age scheme, where premises are subject to age restrictions; - physical security features in the premises, e.g. the position of cash registers, CCTV installation; - the design and layout of the premises, including physical separation of areas and location of entrances/entry points; - door supervision and supervision of entrances/entry points and machine areas; - training given to staff appropriate to the premises; - notices or signage; - specific opening hours. - 2.44 As regards to the protection of vulnerable persons, measures such as the use of self-barring schemes, provision of information, leaflets, help line numbers for organisations such as GAMCARE, will be considered. - 2.45 The list above is neither mandatory nor exhaustive and is merely indicative of example measures. - 2.46 The Licensing Authority will give favourable consideration to licence applications resulting from re-siting of premises within the same locality and extensions in order to enhance the quality of facilities provided but this is without prejudice to the determination of any planning application that may be required. - 2.47 Appendix G contains further information on premises licences, the application process and additional documentation the Licensing Authority requires in determining the application.

-Door Supervisors (generally)
+Door Supervisors

-2.462.48 Any person that is employed as a door supervisor at any premises other than a casino or bingo-hall has to be licensed by the Security Industry Authority (SIA).
+2.48 Any person that is employed as a door supervisor at any premises, other than those employed in-house in a casino or bingo hall has to be licensed by the Security Industry Authority.

-Moral Objections / Unmet Demand
+Moral Objections/Unmet Demand